Geitastrand Municipality

 Geitastrand is a former municipality in the old Sør-Trøndelag county in Norway.
-The 119 km2 municipality existed from 1905 until 1963 in what is now part of the municipality of Orkland in Trøndelag county.
+The 119 km2 municipality existed from 1905 until 1963 in an area that is now part of Orkland Municipality in Trøndelag county.
 It encompassed the coastal area along the Trondheimsfjord between the town of Orkanger in the south to the Ingdalen valley in the north.
 The district was thinly populated, and has no significant urban areas.
-The administrative centre of the municipality was at Geitastrand village where the Geitastrand Church is located.
-The Byneset area of the city of Trondheim is located across the fjord to the east from Geitastrand.
+The administrative centre of the municipality was the village of Geitastrand where the Geitastrand Church is located.
+The Byneset area of the city of Trondheim is located across the fjord to the east from where Geitastrand was located.

-History
+Prior to its dissolution in 1963, the 119 km2 municipality was the 489th largest by area out of the 705 municipalities in Norway.
+Geitastrand Municipality was the 689th most populous municipality in Norway with a population of about 561.
+The municipality's population density was 4.7 PD/km2 and its population had decreased by 15.1% over the previous 10-year period.

+General information

-The municipality of Geitastrand was established on 1 January 1905 when it was separated from the municipality of Børsa.
-Initially, Geitastrand had a population of 674.
+The municipality of Geitastrand was established on 1 January 1905 when it was separated from Børsa Municipality.
+Initially, Geitastrand Municipality had a population of 674.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, Geitastrand was merged with the municipalities of Orkanger, Orkdal, and Orkland to form a new, larger municipality of Orkdal.
-Before the merger, Geitastrand had 559 inhabitants.
+On 1 January 1963, Geitastrand Municipality (population: 559) was merged with Orkanger Municipality (population: 2,874), Orkland Municipality (population: 1,707), and Orkdal Municipality (population: 4,152) to form a new, larger Orkdal Municipality.

 Name

 The municipality is named Geitastrand after the old name for the area along the west shore of the Orkdalsfjorden.
 The name comes from the old Geita farm which is located at the headland where the Orkdalsfjorden and Trondheimsfjorden meet.
 The first element is derived from geit which means "goat".
 The last element comes from the word strǫnd which means "shoreline".
+Historically, the name of the municipality was spelled Gjeitestranden.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Gjeitestrand, removing the definite form ending -en.
+On 1 October 1921, the spelling of the name was changed to Geitastrand.

+Churches

+The Church of Norway had one parish (sokn) within Geitastrand Municipality.
+At the time of the municipal dissolution, it was part of the Børsa prestegjeld and the Orkdal prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located on the southwest side of the Trondheimsfjorden and Orkdalfjorden, about 25 km west of the city of Trondheim.
+Stadsbygd Municipality was located to the north, Snillfjord Municipality was to the northwest, and Orkdal Municipality was to the southwest.
+Both Børsa Municipality and Byneset Municipality were located to the east on the other side of the fjord.
+The highest point in the municipality was the 611 m tall mountain Vargheia.